wilsonsilva/safeword/README.md

 # Safeword

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/safeword`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Prevents blocks of code from being executed until you consider them safe.
+Useful if you need to run untested code in the production console.

 ## Installation